Premiership of Gordon Brown

 During the first four months of his premiership, Brown enjoyed a substantial lead in the polls.
 His popularity amongst the public may have been because his handling of numerous serious events during his first few weeks as prime minister, including two attempted terrorist attacks in London and Glasgow at the end of June 2007.
 However, between the end of 2007 and September 2008, his popularity fell significantly; two contributing factors were believed to be his perceived change of mind over plans to call a general election in October 2007 and his handling of the 10p tax rate cut in 2008, which led to allegations of weakness and dithering.
+Brown has since claimed that Labour would have won a 2007 election but he did not believe an early election was in the national interest.
 His unpopularity led eight Labour MPs to call for a leadership contest in September 2008, less than 15 months into his premiership.
+The threat of a leadership contest receded due to his perceived strong handling of the 2008 financial crisis in October, but his popularity hit an all-time low and his position became increasingly untenable following the May 2009 expenses scandal and Labour's poor results in the 2009 local and European elections.

-The threat of a leadership contest receded due to his perceived strong handling of the global financial crisis in October, but his popularity hit an all-time low and his position became increasingly untenable after the May 2009 expenses scandal and Labour's poor results in the 2009 Local and European elections.
+With the onset of the Great Recession, the Labour government under Brown took the blame from a worsening economic climate, soaring unemployment and the expenses scandal.
 Brown's cabinet began to rebel; there were several key resignations in the run up to local elections in June 2009.
 However, Brown was backed by his party.
 He faced a second attempt to launch a leadership challenge by former Cabinet colleagues Geoff Hoon and Patricia Hewitt in January 2010, but the plot failed to gather momentum and Brown remained as both Labour leader and prime minister to lead his party into the 2010 general election.
-The election resulted in a hung parliament, with the Conservative party winning the largest number of seats.
+The election resulted in a hung parliament, with the Conservative Party winning the largest number of seats but falling short of an overall majority.

 Brown remained prime minister while the Liberal Democrats entered separate negotiations with Labour and the Conservatives with a view to forming a coalition government.
 He announced his intention to resign on 10 May 2010 to help broker a Labour-Liberal Democrat deal.
-However, this became increasingly unlikely and on 11 May, realising that a deal between the Conservatives and the Liberal Democrats was imminent, Brown resigned as Prime Minister and Labour Party leader.
-He was succeeded as Prime Minister by Conservative leader David Cameron and as Labour leader by Ed Miliband.
+However, this became increasingly unlikely and on 11 May, realising that a deal between the Conservatives and the Liberal Democrats was imminent, Brown resigned as prime minister and Labour Party leader, ending 13 years of Labour government.
+He was succeeded as prime minister by Conservative leader David Cameron and as Labour leader by Ed Miliband.
+Brown's premiership has generally been viewed as average in historical rankings and public opinion of British prime ministers.